 On the ground floor, there was an annual Lithuanian art show without a Jewish theme – it was rather good and we got the catalogue – as well as some posters for other events.

 Then we went to the bus station to go to Riga and Tallinn.
 Riga currently seems to have the strongest present-day Jewish presence in the Baltics owing to the fact it had and has the largest Soviet/Russian presence.
 The synagogue and school there seem very active.
 Riga is also my favorite of the three capitals; it’s the biggest and has varied yet harmonious buildings.
 Tallinn has a lot of medieval and Art Deco buildings and is also very nice, with dramatic hilltop views; my father liked it the best.
-It was also less triggering to contemplate the past there, although Estonia had a Jewish population with a similar history to elsewhere.
+Of the three, it was least triggering to contemplate the past there, although Estonia had a Jewish population with a similar history to elsewhere.

-I cannot leave this on a down note.
+Although such a trip is inevitably a downer, I am reluctant to leave it on a down note.
 Here some cats we saw in Vilnius, possibly descended from cats who might have brushed past family members and friends in centuries past.